LinkedSoftwareDependencies/Article-System-Components/content/abstract.md

 ## Abstract
 <!-- Context      -->
-A common practise within object-oriented software, is the use of _composition_ to represent relationships between objects.
+A common practice within object-oriented software is using _composition_ to realize complex object behavior in a reusable way.
-_Dependency Injection (DI)_ is a popular technique to manage such compositions, which loosely couples objects via minimal interfaces, and wires these objects together at runtime based on declarative configuration files.
+Such compositions can be managed by _Dependency Injection (DI)_, a popular technique in which components only depend on minimal interfaces and have their concrete dependencies passed into them.
+Instead of requiring program code, this separation enables describing the desired instantiations in declarative configuration files, such that objects can be wired together automatically at runtime.
 Configurations for existing DI frameworks typically only have local semantics, which limits their usage in other contexts.
 <!-- Need         -->
-In some cases, such configurations are required outside of their local scope, such as for the reproducibility of experiments, static program analysis, and semantic workflows.
+Yet some cases require configurations outside of their local scope, such as for the reproducibility of experiments, static program analysis, and semantic workflows.
-As such, there is a need for globally interoperable, addressable, and discoverable configurations, which can be achieved by leveraging the power of Linked Data.
+As such, there is a need for globally interoperable, addressable, and discoverable configurations, which can be achieved by leveraging Linked Data.
 <!-- Task         -->
+We created _Components.js_ as
-To resolve this need, we introduce _Components.js_, an open-source semantic DI framework for TypeScript and JavaScript applications that gives global semantics to its Linked Data-based configuration files.
+an open-source semantic DI framework for TypeScript and JavaScript applications, providing global semantics via Linked Data-based configuration files.
 <!-- Object       -->
-In this article, we report on the Components.js framework by explaining its architecture and configuration, and we discuss its impact by mentioning where and how it is being used in other applications.
+In this article, we report on the Components.js framework by explaining its architecture and configuration, and discuss its impact by mentioning where and how applications use it.
 <!-- Findings     -->
 We show that Components.js is a stable framework that has seen significant uptake during the last couple of years.
 <!-- Conclusion   -->
-We recommend it to be used within software projects that require high flexibility, configuration without code changes, sharing configurations with others, or using these configurations in other contexts such as experimentation or static program analysis.
+We recommend it for software projects that require high flexibility, configuration without code changes, sharing configurations with others, or applying these configurations in other contexts such as experimentation or static program analysis.
 <!-- Perspectives -->
-The ever-increasing complexity of the world will depend on highly flexible software to manage it, for which frameworks such as Components.js will be crucial foundations.
+We anticipate that Components.js will continue driving concrete research and development projects that require high degrees of customization to facilitate experimentation and testing, including the Comunica query engine and the Community Solid Server for decentralized data publication.